pursuit-curriculum/unit-full-stack-web-development/express-sql-delete-update/lesson-notes/README.md

 Test it with Postman.

-Remember to have:

-- route DELETE /bookmarks/:id

 ## Update

-**queries/bookmarks.js**
+Start by creating the query.
 Create an async arrow function and be sure to include it in `module.exports`

 ```js
 // queries/bookmarks.js